AitorArenCar/PracticeTkinter/README.md

 # PracticeTkinter
 Simple GUI to practice the use of Tkinter on Python.

-# README

-This is a simple Python project that demonstrates the usage of the `Interfaz` and `Operaciones` classes.

 ## Project Structure

 The project consists of two files: